alexcg1/shell-clipboard-aliases/README.md

 Creates file.txt with contents of the clipboard

+### Paste at end of existing file

 ```
 pp >> file.txt
 ```

 Appends clipboard contents to file.txt

+### Clone copied git repository

 ```
 gcpp
 ```

-Clones a GitHub repository that has its URL stored in the clipboard
+Clones a git repository that has its URL stored in the clipboard

 ## Usage